pork3/sdlengine/README.md

   ->\*Transform.h

   ->cmake    - Contains files for automated building and running of the project

   ->core     - Contains files for managing the game engine, other non-specialized but still core files go here

   ->err      - Contains files for reporting/logging events/errors in the game.
 They are saved in this folder as error.log

   ->events   - Contains files for managing the event listeners and event dispatching.

-  ->glfiles
+  ->glfiles  - Contains files for handling the object, 3D collection of vertices and shader

+  ->lib      - Contains files for managing the vertices to create the

+  ->sdlfiles - Contains files for creating a SDL2 window to display to the third party user.

+  ->math     - Contains files for providing useful data structures for performing normal game calculations

+  ->utils    - Contians files for managing the useful utility objects that can perform quick and redundant calculations.